-Book a physio appointment when: Two to three kilometres into your run, you start experiencing pain and tightness on the outside of your knee.
-If you walk it out, the pain disappears, but this means it’s time for physio—before you hear the clicking or popping sensation of the IT band snapping against the joint.
+Book a physiotherapy appointment if: Two to three kilometres into your run, you start experiencing pain and tightness on the outside of your knee.
+If you walk it out, the pain disappears, but this means it’s time for physiotherapy – before you hear the clicking or popping sensation of the IT band snapping against the joint.

 7. Stress Fracture

 For runners, the constant impact of activity can cause too much strain on the shins, feet or heel bones and lead to a stress fracture—the most serious of all running injuries.

 Different than an acute fracture that happens in one brief moment, stress fractures happen gradually, which means they can be prevented.

 Book a physiotherapy appointment if: You’ve got pain when you run, but also sometimes when you’re on your feet for too long.
 Like any progressive injury, it’s key to listen to your pain and respond early—a physiotherapist can help make sure you’re on track to prevent or recover from stress fractures caused by running.

 Physiotherapy can help you recover from a running injury, but we’d rather help you before it gets to that point.